cyberxdruid211/swiftlygo/README.md

-# swiftlygo
+# swiftlygo.xyz
-A Toolchain Installer for the Swift Programming Language.
+The swiftlygo website